hectorjsmith/excel-change-handler/README.md

 The provided example application shows an implementation of these wrapper interfaces based on excel ranges and worksheets.
 The example application also shows how before and after methods can be hooked into the `SheetSelectionChange` and `SheetChange` events respectively.

+Note that in order to correctly detect changes, the same API instance must be used for both `BeforeChange` and `AfterChange`.
+This is because the state memory from before the change is tied to that particular API instance.
+If a different instance is used, there will be no memory of the data provided in the `BeforeChange` method.

 ### Handle Changes

 The library can be setup with a number of change handlers.
 Each change handler must implement the `IChangeHandler` interface.